dmill/ddev_prep_curriculum/part10_want_more.md

 <https://www.amazon.com/Beginning-Ruby-Novice-Professional-Experts/dp/1430223634>

-This is a great intor book that goes into more detail than the Chris Pine book.
+This is a great intro book that goes into more detail than the Chris Pine book.
 Check this out if you want more reading material.
 FYI you can probably find a free PDF of this book online.
 It's easy to find free versions of a lot of programming books, so if there's something you're interested in but you're short on cash use google! :)

 ## The Rest of Practical Object-Oriented Design in Ruby